IBM/aspera-cli/docs/README.erb.md

 #### Creating a resource

-New resources (users, groups, workspaces, etc...) can be created using a command like:
+New resources (users, groups, workspaces, etc.) can be created using a command like:

 ```shell
 <%=cmd%> aoc admin create <resource type> @json:'{<...parameters...>}'